 I’ll admit that I haven’t done as much cooking in London as I’ve done at other points in our life.
 I feel like I’m just missing too much kitchen equipment (no blender, no mixer, no crockpot, etc).
 We have eaten a lot of pancakes and jam for dinner in the last three months.
 It’s probably been the best three months of Ella’s life.

 But it does mean that when I make a meal, I’m extra proud of myself.
-And this one was a super winner.
+And this chicken polenta was a super winner.

 I love polenta because it’s so easy, it’s a nice change from rice or pasta, and my girls totally love it.
 Also, cornmeal costs approximately nothing.